 Finally, have fun!
 The fun will continue when we are back in school together at the end of August!
 I can't wait to see you again and continue learning together!

 Our Catholic Faith - The Eucharist

-Deb Edmiston, Fifth Grade Teacher
+Deb Edmiston, Sixth Grade Teacher